local-ch/lhs/README.md

 ## Custom setters and getters

 Sometimes it is the case that you want to have your custom getters and setters and convert the data to backend processable format behind the scenes.
-It is now supported by the initializer.
+The initializer will now use custom setter if one is defined

 ```ruby
 class Feedback < LHS::Record